MockerTim/FSSValidationJava/README.md

 #What do these tests in jenkins do?

-Bash scripts (as the .bat files) contained in src/linux need to be added to the Jenkins job in prebuild and postbuild steps.
+Bash scripts (as the .bat files) contained in scripts\linux need to be added to the Jenkins job in prebuild and postbuild steps.
 These scripts are named accordingly.

 <br>